elastic/ecs-dotnet/contributing.md

 It's usually best to open an issue first to discuss a feature or bug, before opening a pull request.
 Doing so can save time and help further determine the fundamentals of an issue.

+## Code of Conduct

+Please read the Elastic [Community Code of Conduct](https://www.elastic.co/community/codeofconduct) to understand our stance on community engagement.

 ## Sign the CLA

 We do ask that you sign the [Elasticsearch CLA](https://www.elastic.co/contributor-agreement) before we can accept pull requests from you.